 Not many records survived my ill-judged mid-1980’s vinyl sell-off, but one entire oeuvre made the cut – the series of 1970’s albums by Pete Atkin with lyrics by Clive James.

 There are several reasons why the Pete and Clive LP’s were considered worth saving.
-It wasn’t just that I spent many of my formative years listening to them and pretty much knew all of Clive’s intelligent literate lyrics by heart.
+It wasn’t just that I spent many of my formative years listening to them and knew all of Clive’s lyrics by heart.
 And it wasn’t just that I loved Pete’s musical arrangements and his emphatically English voice.
 One of the most significant reasons for their retention was the fact that each of the albums carried Pete Atkin’s signature.

 At the end of Pete’s concert I went up to him and tried to strike up a conversation.
 “Where’s Clive?”
 I said.
 “He couldn’t make it tonight,” replied Pete, politely refraining from pointing out that lyricists don’t usually go on tour with singers.
-And then I told Pete how I lived, literally, at the end of the road, and that if he’d hang around a second while I nipped back to get the albums…
+And then I told Pete how I lived, literally, at the end of the road, and that if could hang around a second while I nipped back to get the albums…

 Maybe it was because I fancied myself something of an intellectual that the Pete Atkin albums were so important to me in my youth.
 I was impressed by Clive’s range of reference and allusion, though I’d be lying if I didn’t admit to not picking up on a lot of what was going on until I was older and wiser.